mirbyte/DropGain/README.md

 - Expect slower runs; monitor system memory during large batches
 - Wait for updates

+### Throughput (author's machine)

+On a Ryzen 7 with **Analysis workers** set to **4**, full analyze + render runs have averaged around **430 tracks/hour** (typical EDM-length material, limiter-assisted mode where needed).
+I would not go above 4 workers on that CPU even though it has 8 cores.
+Your numbers will vary with CPU, disk, track length, how many tracks need Pro-L 2 vs clean gain, and output format.

 ## What it does

 **Library analysis**
 Recursively scans supported files, decodes each track, and reports programme integrated LUFS, loudest-section LUFS (with section boundaries), sample peak, and oversampled true peak (dBTP).
 Each row includes suggested gain, projected post-gain metrics, peak-control estimate, and a processing action.

 **Section-based targeting**
-Gain is derived from the loudest sliding window (default 30 s window, 10 s hop), so low-level intros, outros, and breakdowns do not anchor the measurement.
+Gain is derived from the loudest sliding window (default 20 s window, 5 s hop).
 A true-peak ceiling (default -1.0 dBTP) takes precedence over the LUFS target when the two conflict.

 **Two processing modes**